Evelyn Wever-Croes

-Evelyna Christina "Evelyn" Wever-Croes (born 5 December 1966) is an Aruban politician and current Prime Minister of Aruba, serving since November 2017.
-She is the first woman to hold this office.
+Evelyna Christina "Evelyn" Wever-Croes (born 5 December 1966) is an Aruban politician and who served as the 4th Prime Minister of Aruba from 2017 to 2025.
+She is the first woman to have held the position.
 She is a member of the People's Electoral Movement (MEP) and has been the leader of the party since 2011.

 Early life

-Wever-Croes was born on 5 December 1966 in Leiden, the Netherlands.
+Wever-Croes was born on 5 December 1966 in Leiden, Netherlands.
 She is daughter of Hendrik Croes.
 She was born into a political family, with political activist Betico Croes and former Minister of Justice Rudy Croes being uncles of her.
 Wever-Croes attended the voorbereidend wetenschappelijk onderwijs at the Colegio Arubano in Oranjestad.

 Wever-Croes studied Antillean law at the University of the Netherlands Antilles from 1985 to 1986.
 She then moved to the Netherlands and studied tax law at Leiden University from 1986 to 1989.
 Wever-Croes worked for the tax inspection from 1989 to 2003, working as head of the department since 1994.
 From 2003 she worked at a law firm as a tax adviser at Croes, Wever & Tchong until 2010, concurrently working as a lawyer since 2008.

 Early political career

 Wever-Croes became a member of Parliament on 29 October 2009, having been elected in the 2009 elections.
 She was elected as leader of the People's Electoral Movement in 2011 and became parliamentary leader in 2013.

 In the 2017 general election Wever-Croes' MEP obtained 9 seats.
-After nearly five weeks of negotiations she managed to form a coalition government under her leadership with the Pueblo Orguyoso y Respeta (POR) and Network of Electoral Democracy (RED), the first Aruban coalition government in sixteen years, and the first Aruban government headed by a woman thus subsequently becoming the first female Prime Minister.
+After nearly five weeks of negotiations she managed to form a coalition government under her leadership with the Pueblo Orguyoso y Respeta (POR) and Network of Electoral Democracy (RED), the first Aruban coalition government in sixteen years, and the first Aruban government headed by a woman thus subsequently becoming the first female prime minister.
 Wever-Croes's cabinet was sworn in by Governor Alfonso Boekhoudt on 17 November 2017.
 She was one of eight members of the Parliament of Aruba to resign their seats to become part of the cabinet as required by law.

-Prime Minister
+Prime minister

 First Wever-Croes cabinet

 Wever-Croes's first cabinet was sworn in by Governor Alfonso Boekhoudt on 17 November 2017.